Textualize/textual/docs/styles/visibility.md

 # Visibility

 The `visibility` rule may be used to make a widget invisible while still reserving spacing for it.
 The default value is `"visible"` which will cause the Widget to be displayed as normal.
-Setting the value to `"hidden"` will cause the Widget to be removed from the screen.
+Setting the value to `"hidden"` will cause the Widget to become invisible.

 ## Example